 South of Wembley Park

-Located in west London this route variously features either two or four track.
+Located in west London this route variously features either two or four tracks.

 North District >>> Piccadilly >>> Piccadilly <<< District <<< South

 South Kensington and Gloucester Road stations both opened in 1868, albeit a few months apart.
 This was in the steam train era.
 The part of the stations which we nowadays know as the Piccadilly line opened in 1906.

 The Kensington station entrance which features a small arcade of retail shops and decorative metal scrollwork at each end opened in 1907.
 A distinctive feature at this station is the subterranean footpath which links it with several of the visitor attractions in the area, including the Natural History, Victoria & Albert and Science museums.

 Before the building of the Piccadilly line there was a plan by the District Railway to build an express tube line between South Kensington and Mansion House, with just one intermediate station at what nowadays is called Embankment.
 Whilst this never came to pass an extra deep level platform intended for westbound trains was built - and still exists today, albeit not where passengers can see it - plus with future junctions in mind part of the Piccadilly line tunnels were built to an enlarged diameter - this can be seen, if you know what to look for.

 |With many visitor attractions nearby the stairway between the ticket hall and the subsurface (District & Circle lines) platforms at South Kensington often becomes very crowded, expecially in the summer when many tourists use this station.||The South Kensington Subway - built in 1885 this safe